Der Rufer

+History

-The original commission in 1967 was for a statue outside a telecommunications building in Bremen.
+The original commission was for a statue outside a telecommunications building in Bremen.

 In 1982, a version of the statue was presented to the Art Gallery of Western Australia in Perth by CSR Limited.
-The Perth statue was dedicated to victims and survivors of torture in 1998.
+The Perth cast was dedicated to victims and survivors of torture in 1998.
+This cast was moved from the art gallery forecourt onto the roof as a feature in the Sculpture Walk that opened there in 2021.

 Shortly before the fall of the Berlin Wall, a cast of the statue was installed near the Brandenburg Gate in Tiergarten in Berlin.
 The inscription contains a message of peace.